stellar-admin/website/input/docs/fields.md

 order: 4
 ---

-## Automatic fields
+## Automatically generated fields

-By default, StellarAdmin will automatically add all simple properties of the underlying resource model as fields.
+StellarAdmin will automatically define fields representing all the simple properties of the underlying resource model.
 StellarAdmin uses data annotations to determine fields attributes such as the field `Label`, `Description` etc.

 ## Manually define fields

-To manually define fields for your resource definition, override the `CreateFields()` method in your resource definition and return an `IEnumerable<IField>` that contains the list of fields.
-You can define a field by calling the `CreateField()` method of the base class, passing a lambda expression representing the field as the `expression` parameter.
+If you would like more control over the field definitions, you can manually define fields for your resource definition.
+To do this, override the `CreateFields()` method in your resource definition and return an `IEnumerable<IField>` that contains the list of fields.
+You can define each of the individual fields by calling the `CreateField()` method, passing a lambda expression representing the field as the `expression` parameter.

 Let's assume you have the following resource.